 For example, if you were really into band during high school, you could decorate the space with music notes.
 You could get a music-themed cake or cupcakes.
 You could play recordings of your solos or concerts.

 Not every guest will bring a present or card for you; they’re happy to attend the event and celebrate your accomplishments with you!
 But many guests will bring gifts.
 Oftentimes, this is cash, checks, bonds, or something you may need during college.

 When it comes to the money, stash it away.
 This cash will come in extremely handy during the next four years of your life.
 Even if financial aid, your parents, or scholarships are covering most of your tuition, you can use this money to take out less financial aid, buy books, get food, or use for your leisure time while at the school (going out for dinner, heading to the movie theater, etc.).
 It can also be useful in the event of an emergency, so don’t spend it as soon as you get it.
 Put it in your savings account for a rainy day.

-The main part of planning your grad party is making sure to get everything in order ahead of time.
+The main part of having graduation party ideas and planning your grad party is making sure to get everything in order ahead of time.
 With plenty of time, you can ensure your grad party isn’t on the same date as another, you’ll have all the items you need, and your guests will have a great time.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!